danielabel/tvmaze-faves/fave-tv/README.md

 ## Narration

 ### What's do we have
-Avoided React classes in favour of functions and used a smattering of Aimed for Props rather than state
+Avoided React classes in favour of functions and aimed for Props rather than state where ever possible.
-Kept it simple, and avoiding more advanced tooling and options that would suit a bigger app
+I've kept it simple, and avoiding more advanced tooling and options that would suit a bigger app

 #### design